 Made of thick latex, hand painted, and hand laid hair by me you are getting a bit of ape history when purchasing one of my masks.
 Each one is signed inside.

 Price includes shipping.
 For over seas shipping please contact us for a quote.

 This mask is a replica of the mask I created for the 1990’s TV series “Sightings”.
 This was the first grey alien mask ever created.
 Many were sold from the screen used mold back in the early 90’s and some still exist today as I have seen them for sale on eBay and fans have sent me pictures of theirs they still own.

 I have over the years bee asked to bring them back.
 I had made several types for the show but this one was the first and most used.

 The eyes on these masks are vacuum formed clear tinted plastic you can see through.

-We are taking pre-orders for the Salt Vampire.
-They will have hair and a fur collar as per the original.
-Currently I’m sculpting her and if you look close at the actress holding her mask without the wig it is a match!
+We are taking orders for the Salt Vampire.
+They have hair and a fur collar as per the original.
 I worked from a lot of pictures of this creature this picture told best the story and how the eyes were placed above the actors eyes and you could see through the deep slots under the eyes.
 This was typical of Wah Chang’s designs.

 Balok Latex Bust